-Australia‘s only tropical capital, laid-back Darwin melds European, Asian, and Aboriginal influences into a vibrant stew, famous for beautiful sunsets and colourful characters along Darwin’s cosmopolitan foreshore up here in Northern Australia.
+Australia ‘s only tropical capital, laid-back Darwin melds European, Asian, and Aboriginal influences into a vibrant stew.
+Famous for beautiful sunsets and colourful characters along Darwin’s cosmopolitan foreshore up here in Northern Australia.

 The traditional owners of the land around Darwin are the Larrakia Aboriginal people.
 Like Aboriginal peoples elsewhere, the Larrakia cared for the land that surrounded them, mosaic burning grass during the dry in order to make resources abundant.
 They fished, hunted, and gathered local fruits and vegetables.
 While the Bininj/Mungguy of Kakadu and the Yolngu of Arnhem Land recognised six seasons, the Larrakia understood their ecosystem in terms of seven overlapping seasons: